-Some exercises require the creation of graphs - these can be done in statistical software or a spreadsheet package (e.g., Excel) and must comply with the guidelines for reporting of statistical results found on the BCA website: http://www.bca.edu.au/currentstudents.html
+Some exercises require the creation of graphs - these can be done in statistical software or a spreadsheet package (e.g., Excel) and must comply with the guidelines for reporting of statistical results found on the BCA website.

 Although a nominal period of 14 days is allocated to work on each module, students can ask questions about the material in any previous modules at any time during the semester.